Baobaobear/sort/README.md

 # Performance

-Run the code [sorttest.cpp](sorttest.cpp), it will output the result
+Run the code [sorttest.cpp], it will output the result

 Build with `g++ -std=c++03 -O3 sorttest.cpp` on Centos 7 x64, gcc version is 8.3.1